-so students can learn and demonstrate safe, respectful and responsible behavior.
-Staff are encouraged to try a variety of teaching and classroom management strategies

-Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
-The duration of the short-term suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
-In the case of repeated need for short-term suspension, an assistance plan (Behavior Intervention Plan, Student Assistance Plan) should be developed.
+Level 1 interventions aim to teach alternative behavior Level 2 interventions often involve support staff, both school-based and within the community, and/or the so students can learn and demonstrate safe, respectful administrator.
+These interventions aim to increase the and responsible behavior.
+Staff are encouraged to try a variety of teaching and classroom management student's skills, positive view of schooling, and positive experience at school so that misbehavior is less likely to strategies continue or escalate.
+Level 4 violations have the potential to significantly impact the safety of the school environment.
+These violations may result in the removal of a student from the Level 3 violations may involve the short-term removal of a student from the school environment due to the severity of the behavior.
+The duration of the short-term school environment due to the severity of the behavior. suspension, if issued, is to be limited as much as possible while adequately addressing the behavior.
+In the case of Such violations may involve the reassignment of a repeated need for short-term suspension, an assistance student to another school or to an alternative program plan (Behavior Intervention Plan, Student Assistance that will provide additional structure to teach appropriate Plan) should be developed. behavior